vishal-burman/EasyNeuralCoref/README.md

 # EasyNeuralCoref
 A thin wrapper on top of neuralcoref library from Huggingface for coreference resolution

+## Reason
-## Reason: HuggingFace's neuralcoref is an excellent library, but I had to jump through a lot of hoops to get the dependency conflicts resolved.
+HuggingFace's neuralcoref is an excellent library, but I had to jump through a lot of hoops to get the dependency conflicts resolved.
 I have consolidated the requirements and made a thin wrapper on top of it.

 ```python
 from easyneuralcoref import EasyNeuralCoref